mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 ## Back to Megaparsec vs Attoparsec

-Ah yeah, I've almost forgot, we're “competing” with Attoparsec here.
+Ah yeah, I've almost forgotten, we're “competing” with Attoparsec here.

+About avoiding `oneOf` and `noneOf`…

 The switch on its own does not make the situation much better because, as we have learned, our parsers are still `token`-dominated and thus slow (both